tomrijndorp/vscode-finditfaster/README.md

   ```
   "terminal.integrated.allowChords": false
   ```

+### 🔍 _There's a file that cannot be found / searched through?_
+➥ This extension enables you to search through multiple directories: the process working directory, the workspace directories, and any additional directories you specify in the extension settings.
+  What paths are included is configured through the settings.
+There's a `listSearchLocations` command that can show you which paths are currently being indexed.

 ### 🧘 _Can you give focus back to my editor / my problems panel / other?_
 ➥ I don't the VS Code API enables me to do this.
 Shoot me a message if you think I'm mistaken and